curlyapollo/notepad--/README.md

 • Strikethrough

 ### Moreover, several styles can be applied to the selected fragment at the same time.
-### 9. Use the right-click context menu with the following functionality:
+### 9. To use the right-click context menu with the following functionality:

 • Select all text